enupal/backup/README.md

 Via Email:

-Send us a note at: info@enupal.com
+Send us a note at: support@enupal.com

+or

+Create an [issue](https://github.com/enupal/backup/issues) on Github

 ------------------------------------------------------------